I have an Ender 3 Pro. What a great little printer.

-If something goes wrong with the firmware, the printer know how to tell you what has happened.
+If something goes wrong with the firmware, the printer doesn’t know how to tell you what has happened.

 I switched it on and off a couple of times.

-Every day, all over the world, people are switching their printers on and off to get the blue screen to go away.
+Every day, all over the world, people are switching their printers on and off, hoping the blue screen goes away.

 It doesn’t go away.